 How the stalking statutes can be used against the school bully.

-I watched the documentary “Bully” and I found it curious that there was never a discussion of how parents could use the stalking statute against the school bully if their child was a vitim of bullying.
+The documentary “Bully” never discussed how parents could use stalking statutes against school bullies if their child was a victim of bullying.
 At times children were advised to fight back, thus becoming bullies themselves.
 At other times, no crime was charged and bullying activity was merely shrugged off, leaving some children so miserable in their daily lives that they committed suicide.
-Many children have not only endured repeated threats of imminent physical abuse on a daily basis, but they have been repeatedly physically abused by other children by hitting, shoving etc.
+Many children have not only endured repeated threats of imminent physical abuse on a daily basis, but they have been repeatedly physically abused by other children by hitting, shoving, etc.

 What should a parent do if their child has been physically abused by other children?